 Lee Lin Chin is well known for her wit and charm.
-After migrating to Australia, Chin began her television career presenting SBS World News and has remained there ever since.
-She has created many segments for The Feed and has been Australia’s spokesperson for the Eurovision Song Contest multiple times.
+After migrating to Australia, Chin began her television career presenting SBS World News and, in 2016, was the first SBS presenter to be nominated for a Gold Logie.
+Known for her eccentric style, she retired in 2018.
+She created many segments for The Feed and has been Australia’s spokesperson for the Eurovision Song Contest multiple times.

 When people think of an Australian presenter, Rove McManus is usually one of the top faces that springs to mind.
 He is best known for his variety shows Rove Live, Rove LA, the Australian version of Are You Smarter Than A 5th Grader and Show Me the Movie!
 Rove has also hosted many radio shows, including on Tripe J. McManus also created the production company Roving Enterprises, which produces The Project.